MadRoosterCro/modern_javascript_sandbox/4-type-conversion/README.md

 - `0`
 - empty strings (any ticks, "", '', or ``) ==> different ticks have also different meanings, more on that later on
 - `undefined`

+As I mentioned, we will be mentioning some new syntax as we progress.